Bernard Barker: Joins White House plumbers

 In September 1971, his former CIA superior, E. Howard Hunt, recruited him for the "Plumbers", the Nixon White House's "Special Investigations Unit".
 He was recruited by Hunt to find background information on Daniel Ellsberg.
 Ellsberg was under watch for leaking the "Pentagon Papers", a series of articles featured in The New York Times in 1971 detailing U.S. government secrets concerning the Vietnam War's history.
 Along with Hunt and G. Gordon Liddy, Barker broke into the office of Ellsberg's psychiatrist, Dr. Lewis J. Fielding, in Los Angeles.
 The mission's purpose was to find discrediting information on Ellsberg.
 The mission was completed, but largely unsuccessful in finding any damaging information about Ellsberg.

 In 1972, Barker was one of the five burglars paid by the Committee to Re-elect the President (CRP), Nixon's re-election campaign fundraising committee, for a break-in at the headquarters of the Democratic National Committee, and subsequently was convicted in the Watergate scandal.
 The others were Frank Sturgis, Virgilio Gonzalez, Eugenio Martinez and James McCord.
 Along with the other Watergate burglars, G. Gordon Liddy, and E. Howard Hunt, Barker was charged with, and pleaded guilty to, wiretapping, planting electronic surveillance equipment, and theft of documents.
 Hunt claimed that Barker gave testimony, corroborating his assertion to the Senate Watergate Committee, that the reason they broke in was they were told by Liddy to search for evidence of clandestine financial contributions being received from foreign powers, such as Cuba.

 Barker also worked with CRP to get money which went into the Nixon campaign coffers off the books; it was via his bank account that $25,000 from Archer Daniels Midland Chief Executive Dwayne Andreas was obtained by CRP in violation of campaign finance laws.

 On March 7, 1974, Barker, along with Ehrlichman, Charles Colson, Liddy, Martinez, and Felipe de Diego, was indicted for the Ellsberg burglary.
 Barker was released pending appeal after serving one year of a two-and-a-half to six-year sentence.

 Later life and death

 After Barker's release from prison, he worked as a building inspector for the city of Miami, Florida, earning $18,512 per year.
 He chose early retirement in 1982 rather than fight proceedings seeking his dismissal for loafing on the job.

 President Jimmy Carter denied him a pardon.

 Barker died of lung cancer in his Miami home on June 5, 2009, aged 92.
 His fourth wife, Dora Maria Barker, survived him.

 Barker was portrayed in All the President's Men, the 1976 film retelling the events of the Watergate scandal, by Henry Calvert.
+He is played by Yul Vazquez in the 2023 miniseries, White House Plumbers.